pardot/marketing-cloud-account-engagement-for-wordpress/trunk/README.txt

 == Frequently Asked Questions ==

+= How do I add the tracking code? =

+Once you add your credentials to the Settings page and click "Save Settings" (which authenticates you), a dropdown of your campaigns will appear.
+Select the one you want to use for your tracking code, and click "Save Settings" again.
+The tracking code will automatically be added to the footer of every page.

+= Why isn't the tracking code appearing on some or any of my pages? =

+Make sure you've authenticated successfully, first of all, then make sure you've selected a campaign on the Settings page and clicked "Save Settings".

+If you've done this, it may be that your current template isn't coded well.
+This plugin hooks into the `wp_footer` action, which *should* be called every time a non-admin page loads.
+If you don't see this anywhere in your theme (a common place is your theme's `footer.php` file), you'll need to add `<?php wp_footer(); ?>` appropriately.

 = How can I use the shortcodes without the Visual Editor? =

 Two simple shortcodes are available for use.